-- 1. Identify, apply, and reflect on their developing social work knowledge, values, and skills in the areas of generalist practice, reflective practice, competence with diversity, social policy and social justice, and professional identity/ethics. - 2.
-Critically assess social work practice experiences through reflection, peer review, constructive feedback and consultation. - 3.
-Have an enhanced ability to identify the linkages between the personal experiences of individuals and issues of social structures, and to act appropriately in relation to these insights. - 4.
+1. Identify, apply and reflect on their developing social work knowledge, values, and skills in the areas of generalist practice, reflective practice, competence with diversity, social policy and social justice, and professional identity/ethics.

+- 2. Critically assess social work practice experiences through reflection, peer review, construction, and consultation. - 3.
+Have an enhanced ability to identify linkages between personal experiences and the impacts and effects of social structures, and to act appropriately in relation to these insights. - 4.
 Examine, critically reflect on, and discuss the applications of theory in practice and the suitability of various practice methods. - 5.
-Demonstrate entry-level social work intervention/response skills in specific area(s) of focus. - 6.
+Demonstrate entry-level social work intervention/response skills in specific areas of focus. - 6.
 Consider and apply the CASW Code of Ethics in their social work practice and discussions. - 7.
 Actively participate in class discussions and work collaboratively and collectively with other students in furthering learning and professional development.